Kenya to lease 31 coal blocks, as it eyes cheaper energy

 The acreage will be gazetted this month by the Ministry of Energy and the Ministry of Environment and Mineral Resources.

-Coal is considered a cheap source of energy and the Ministry of Energy said if found to be commercially viable, some of the coal will be used in the cement and steel industries, which are estimated to be spending at least Ksh4 billion ($47 million) annually in coal imports.
+Coal is considered a cheap source of energy and the Ministry of Energy said if found to be commercially viable, some of the coal will be used in the cement and steel industries.

 The government also hopes to use coal as a substitute for power from the national grid as one way of reducing the country’s reliance on electricity, which currently does not match demand.